pedantic-git/quinn.mx/_posts/2019-11-12-vote-for-me-in-pudsey.md

 > [**green@quinn.mx**](mailto:green@quinn.mx)

+I've heard that some of my email replies are going to people's spam, especially on Hotmail.
+I'm sorry about this!
+Please do check your spam folders if you're waiting more than a day or two for a reply from me.

 ## My pledges

 As people get in touch with pledges for me to sign up to, I'll update this section with the pledges I have signed.